ctsit/redcapcustodian/README.md

 # REDCap Custodian

 This package simplifies data management activities on REDCap systems.
 It provides a framework for automating data extraction, transformation, and loading work (ETL).
-It supports ETL work within a REDCap, between REDCap projects, between REDCap systems, and against the REDCap own database.
+It supports ETL work within a REDCap, between REDCap projects, between REDCap systems, and with the REDCap database.
 It provides an extensible set of R functions, a Docker image, and an Rstudio Project template upon which a REDCap team can build ETL tasks that serve their REDCap systems and customers.

 ## Operating environment